Danielgb23/seashell/README.md

 Seashell is a small experimental terminal-based Markdown reader/personal wiki written in C using `ncurses` and [MD4C](https://github.com/mity/md4c).
 It is  meant as a personal project to explore text rendering, parsing, and terminal interaction on Linux.
-Perhaps I evolve it into a sort of shell/envirnoment rendered from markdown files to execute lua scripts and explore rendring images in terminal emulators like kitty.
+Perhaps I evolve it into a sort of shell/envirnoment rendered from markdown files to execute lua scripts and explore rendering images in terminal emulators like kitty.

 <img width="768" height="507" alt="image" src="https://github.com/user-attachments/assets/c2444abd-5492-4d34-b1c8-d73d9f47d3c2" />